-For those of you who have yet to discover this great independent bottler, Murray McDavidoffer both single malt and single grain whisky as well as blended malts and well crafted blends.
+For those of you who have yet to discover this award winning independent bottler, Murray McDavid offers both single malt and single grain whisky as well as blended malts and well crafted blends within their acclaimed portfolio.

 This independent bottler, with strong links to Fife, bottles single cask, cask strength whisky with the number of bottles ranging from 100 to 700.
-The whisky is all naturally coloured and non-chill filtered.
-Oh…and delicious.
-Absolutely delicious.
+The whisky is all naturally coloured, non-chill filtered and absolutely delicious.

 As for the Adelphi team, well, they’re a busy bunch of people.
-As well as their single cask offerings, Adelphi also created The Glover – a fusion of Scotch and Japanese malt whiskies – in 2015 shortly after opening their very own distillery – Ardnamurchan – in 2014.
+As well as their single cask offerings, Adelphi has collaborated with Fusion Whisky to create whiskies fused from Scotch and single malt whisky sourced from distilleries around the world.
+As well as creating The Glover in 2015 – a fusion of Scotch and Japanese malt whiskies – we’ve also seen subsequent releases including The E & K (Scotch and Indian whiskies) and Winter Queen (Scotch and Dutch whiskies).

 The name pretty much sums it up!
 Each bottle of whisky from The Single Cask comes from, well…a single cask.
 With the mission of ensuring that each whisky ends up in your glass in its purest form, what’s also great is that all of the Single Cask releases are un-chillfiltered, naturally coloured and bottled at natural strength.